-This post will walk you through how to get started successfully with Einstein Search – how to set it up, what you can do with it, and understand how it works.
+This post will walk you through how to get started successfully with Salesforce Einstein Search – how to set it up, what you can do with it, and help you understand how it works.

 How Do I Get Einstein Search?

 Einstein is free – available to Unlimited, Enterprise and Performance edition customers, with Lightning enabled.
 From Winter ’22 release, Einstein Search is on by default, so it’s time to help your users skill up on this awesome productivity feature.

 - There’s no need to enable the feature – it’s on by default!
 But you can check your settings by going to Setup > Einstein > Einstein Search > Settings.